 Tech Nonprofit: tech startups that build original software or hardware with the primary goal of scaling social impact instead of increasing financial profits.

-Fast Forward’s flagship Accelerator program works to connect tech nonprofits with seed funding, mentors, peer communities and fundraising opportunities.
+The flagship Accelerator program works to connect tech nonprofits with seed funding, mentors, peer communities and fundraising opportunities.
+Through the Accelerator, Fast Forward has helped 50 tech nonprofits scale, impacting 63M lives and raising $157 in follow-on funding.

 Do Good Institute at University of Maryland’s School of Public Policy